 - 1. Review the intent and priorities of the Louisiana Project Grants program.
 Is this a logical funding source for your project idea? - 2.
 Think about the needs of your community.
-How is your project meeting a particular need?
+How is your project going to have a meaningful impact or meet a particular need?
 Does the project involve your community?
 How are you addressing diversity, equity, inclusion and accessibility?
 Find concrete ways to demonstrate this, such as letters of support to document community support and collaboration.

 - 3. Involve your community in the planning of the project.
 Who will benefit from this project?
 What are the anticipated outcomes?
 How will you track those outcomes?
 Are you leaving space for learning? - 4.
 Be realistic and specific in your plans.
 Talk to people you want involved in your project before you begin writing.
-Do they want or need the services your project offers? - 5.
+Do they want or need the services your projectoffers? - 5.
 Assess realistically the costs, personnel needs, and time requirements for your project. - 6.
-Plan for ways to revise the project but still accomplish it if it receives partial funding. - 7.
+Plan for ways to revise the project but still accomplish it if it receives partialfunding. - 7.
 Talk to the Community Development Coordinator for your region (See Attachment A). - 8.
 Read the Louisiana Project Grants guidelines, again.
 Call and ask questions.